TSWW FAQ

 Costanova Tours - +526121556569 or +5216121835470

 Where Is TSWW Happening?
-Our workshop location is on a private estate in the La Cachora neighborhood, located on the Otra Lado (literally “the other side”) of town.
+Our workshop location is Posada del Molino, located in the center of town.
 The faculty is in residence on the property and all of our classes take place outdoors.
 In an email update, we will send you a map you can print out.

 What To Wear Casual and easy is the prevailing style.
 Mornings and nights can be cool, so bring a sweater or a wrap.
 Days can be warm, so t-shirts, shorts, sundresses, or long pants are all fine.
 Good walking shoes, or hiking sandals, are a must.
 Hats are essential for sunny days.
 Festive wear is suggested for our fiesta night.